 Owning and running a car can be incredibly expensive!
-Once you factor in running costs, breakdown cover, road tax, car insurance, parking charges, repair costs, annual maintenance and other factors, it can quickly add up.
+Once you factor in running costs, breakdown cover, road tax, car insurance, parking charges, repair costs, annual maintenance and other factors, the cost of running a car can quickly add up and can make it hard to budget for a car.
 We’ve put together a list of the best ways you can save yourself a little bit of cash here and there whilst owning a car that can add up to big savings over the year!

-It’s so easy to become a lazy driver and slip into bad driving habits!
+It’s so easy to become a lazy driver and slip into bad driving habits and the way you drive can affect the cost of running a car!
 However, those bad habits can be costing you fuel and potentially be breaking the law!
 The most common bad habits include speeding, harsh or last-minute braking and failing to indicate which can result in accidents and cost you money.
-By driving as if you were learning and sitting with your instructor or even an examiner can help you be more conscious of the way you are driving, save you money and you pose less of a risk on the road to yourself and others.
+Driving as if you were learning and sitting with your instructor or even an examiner can help you be more conscious of the way you are driving, save you money and pose less of a risk on the road to yourself and others.

-There are so many ways in which you may be wasting fuel and not even know it!
-Our top fuel saving tips include:
+There are so many ways in which you may be wasting fuel and bumping up the cost of running a car!

 - Reduce your speed.
 According to the AA, by dropping your speed from 70mph to 60mph can save you up to 10% in fuel costs.

 - Stay aerodynamic.
-Reduce the amount of drag and wind resistance in your car by closing windows at higher speeds and remove roof racks when you don’t need them.
-Removing your roof rack can save up 20% more fuel.
+Reduce the amount of drag and wind resistance in your car by closing windows at higher speeds and removing roof racks when you don’t need them.
+Removing your roof rack can save up to 20% more fuel.

 - Don’t over-rev your car.
 You should work up your gears as quickly as possible and use higher gears such as 5th or 6th sooner rather than later.
 Overrevving your before changing gears can waste fuel.